jackyef/rqrr-wasm/README.md

 The output will be logged into console.

 ## Next goals
-- [ ] Make the demo more delightful to use
 - [ ] Try to optimise the output and the code
-- [ ] Publish as npm package
+- [ ] Make it easier to consume as npm package